nikitavoloboev/data/sharing/sharing.md

 I have [many more Trello boards](my-trello.md) I use and share.

 ## macOS/iOS group on [Telegram](https://t.me/macOSautomation)
 I love macOS and automation so I made a [Telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS.
-I made some [other Telegram groups](../tools/telegram.md) too.

 ## Snippets on [GitHub Gists](my-gists.md)
 I share snippets of code I made with various languages for quick reference.